olipratt/giveitarestoli/intro.md

 # Basic Intro to REST

+- Different things to different people
+- Good way to start an internet argument
+- I'm going to butcher it here

+===

+## For Our Purposes...

-- You make a HTTP request
+- You make an HTTP request
     - (maybe sending some JSON)
 - Get back JSON
 - ...
 - Profit
-- Different things to different people
-- Cause of arguments

 ===

-# Basic Intro to REST
+## More Basics

+- Stateless
 - Resources and collections
+- Always nouns
 - Always plural

 ---

-# Basic Intro to REST
+## Basic Intro to REST -  Verbs

-## Verbs

 - GET
 - POST